 The fiction market can be particularly difficult to sell to on a large scale – especially for unknown or new authors.
-It is especially difficult to build a large following for your fiction without the backing of a traditional publisher.
+It’s especially difficult to build a large following for your fiction without the backing of a traditional publisher.
 Using social media to build a large following on your own can take a few years and a huge amount of time.
-And most main-stream reviewers will not touch your book with a ten-foot pole.
+And most main-stream reviewers won’t touch your book with a ten-foot pole.

 Con # 7.
 Can Be Very Time Consuming

 Self-publishing is extremely time-consuming – especially if you expect to make any money at it.
 Don’t forget, that with self-publishing you are responsible for all aspects of your book’s production, marketing, sales, design, writing, publicity, finances, website design, etc. It can easily take over a major portion of your life.